Rental Dispute Resolution in Kuwait

 • Bring your lease agreement, payment receipts, photos, and correspondence as evidence.

-• Attend all scheduled hearings — failure to appear can result in a default judgment.
+• Attend all scheduled hearings — failure to appear can result in a default judgment against you.

 What should you NOT do?